 In general, the higher the classification, the greater the time and cost to obtain approval to market.
 There are no "standardized" requirements for approval, even within each class.
 For example, FDA could grant 510(k) status, but require a human clinical trial, a typical requirement of a PMA.
 They could also initially assign a device Class III status but end up clearing a device as a 510(k) device or under a de novo classification pathway if certain requirements are met.
 The range of the number and expense of the various requirements is significant.
 The quickest and least expensive pathway would be 510(k) clearance with a review of existing bench and animal data.
 A de novo classification pathway would have a similar cost to seeking 510(k) clearance, but with a slightly longer review timeline.
 The longest and most expensive path would be a PMA with extensive randomized human clinical trials.
 We cannot predict fully how FDA will classify our products, nor predict what requirements will be placed upon us to obtain market clearance or approval, or even if they will clear or approve our products at all.
-It is our understanding that the data we are collecting for EsoGuard will be sufficient to support the analytical and clinical validity requirements for a premarket submission to the FDA as and when required by FDA's final policy anticipated to be released by the FDA in April 2024.
+It is our understanding that the data we are collecting for EsoGuard will be sufficient to support the analytical and clinical validity requirements for a premarket submission to the FDA.